Hi. I’m Clare!

 That was when I started thinking seriously about publishing my own work.
 I’d look at traditional publishers in North America and think: I could make my books look just as good as theirs, if I had the proper resources, time, and knowledge.

-So I continued to write and research, and two years later I graduated with my journalism (honours) degree, and was accepted into the Humber College Publishing Programme.
+So I continued to write and research, and two years later I graduated with my journalism (honours) degree from the University of King’s College in Halifax, Nova Scotia, and was accepted into the Humber College Publishing Programme in Toronto, Ontario.

-It was there I met a lot of great people, and filled in the gaps in my publishing knowledge.
-I also got a real reality check about publishing.
+It was there I met a lot of great people (including my now-fiance, Dave), and filled in the gaps in my publishing knowledge.
+I also got a reality check about publishing.
 It’s not something you can do alone.
 It’s a lot of work.
 Like…a lot of work.

 Did that make me not want to do it?